 We first reported and Apple today announced that iPad Pro will go on sale starting Wednesday with a retail launch later this week, and Apple executives are taking the 12.9-inch tablet on a media tour to hype it up.
 Apple CEO Tim Cook is traveling around London today, visiting Touchpress and chatting with The Independent, while CNN Money has shared its interview with Eddy Cue showing off the massive iPad.
+In his pitch, Cook described the iPad Pro with Apple Pencil as a potential replacement for the sketch pad, something past iPads have attempted but struggled to do.
+Cook went as far as to say that the Apple Pencil isn’t actually a stylus but something else entirely.

 “Well, we didn’t really do a stylus, we did a Pencil.
 The traditional stylus is fat, it has really bad latency so you’re sketching here and it’s filling the line in somewhere behind.
 You can’t sketch with something like that, you need something that mimics the look and feel of the pencil itself or you’re not going to replace it.
 We’re not trying to replace finger touch, we’re complementing it with the Pencil.”